 Attachment 2 presents an illustrated summary of long-term and intermediate term lease scenarios that are financially feasible and can achieve public trust objectives in different ways.
 Long-term development leases (50-66 years) provide the best opportunity to deliver multiple public trust benefits.
-Port development and open space projects completed to date provide a strong framework for a public-oriented urban waterfront within the Historic District; long-term leasing therefore remains an important strategy to continue to advanceachieve Waterfront Plan goals.
-Short-term leases also will continue to be an important asset management method to maintain flexibility and small business opportunities.
-In addition, tThe financial feasibility analysis has demonstrated that higher pier improvement costs and amortization requirements dictate the new need for Intermediate-term leases (10-35 years) to continue active use of remaining industrial piers.
-Absent outside funding and financing resources, intermediate- and long-term leases both require high revenue-generating uses to finance historic rehabilitation and capital improvements.
+Port development and open space projects completed to date provide a strong framework for a public-oriented urban waterfront within the Historic District; long-term leasing therefore remains an important strategy in order to advance Waterfront Plan goals.
+In addition, the consultant's financial feasibility analysis has demonstrated that higher pier improvement costs and amortization requirements dictate the new need for Intermediate-term leases to continue active use of remaining industrial piers.
+Absent outside funding and financing resources such as private fundraising or targeted public investment, intermediate- and long-term leases both require high revenue-generating and other financially feasible uses to finance historic rehabilitation and capital improvements.